IBM-Cloud/terraform-provider-ibm/website/docs/r/is_flow_log.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `access_tags`  - (Optional, List of Strings) A list of access management tags to attach to the flow log.
+  **Note**
+  - Create access tag using "ibm_resource_tag" resource.
+You can attach only the access tags that already exists.
+  - For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
+  - You must have the access listed in the [Granting users access to tag resources](https://cloud.ibm.com/docs/account?topic=account-access) for creating `access_tags`
 - `name` - (Required, String) The unique user-defined name for the flow log collector.No.
 - `target` - (Required, Forces new resource, String) The ID of the target to collect flow logs.
 If the target is an instance, subnet, or VPC, flow logs is not collected for any network interfaces within the target that are more specific flow log collector.
 - `storage_bucket` - (Required, Forces new resource, String) The name of the IBM Cloud Object Storage bucket where the collected flows will be logged.
 The bucket must exist and an IAM service authorization must grant IBM Cloud flow logs resources of VPC infrastructure services writer access to the bucket.